 Under TriCo's CEO Incentive Plan approved in May 2010, Mr. Smith is eligible to receive an annual incentive bonus if certain budgeted corporate goals were achieved.
 The goals included measurements for performance to budget, asset growth, loan quality, loan growth, deposit pricing, net interest margin, capital management, bank compliance with rules, regulations, and bank safety and soundness.
-The potential incentive bonus for Mr. Smith's performance in 2015 ranged from 0% to 100% of his base salary.
+The potential incentive bonus for Mr. Smith's performance in 2016 ranged from 0% to 100% of his base salary.
 If TriCo achieved less than 90% of its budgeted corporate goals, Mr. Smith would not be eligible for a bonus.
 If TriCo achieved substantially all of these budgeted corporate goals, Mr. Smith would be eligible for a bonus of up to 50% of his annual salary.
-If TriCo achieved 120% or more of these budgeted corporate goals, Mr. Smith would be eligible for a bonus of up to 100% of his annual salary.
-The Committee retained discretion regarding the determinations as to whether TriCo reached these goals.
-In March 2016, the Committee determined that TriCo had achieved substantially all of the corporate goals, allowing for a payout of the target 50% of annual salary.
-In its evaluation of Mr. Smith's 2015 performance for purposes of determining this bonus, the Committee did not consider achievements related to the merger with North Valley Bancorp, which are covered by the Transaction Bonus Agreement detailed below.
+If TriCo achieved 120% or more of these budgeted corporate goals, Mr. Smith would be eligible for a bonus of up to 50% of his annual salary.
+If TriCo achieved these goals.
+In March 2017, the Committee determined that TriCo had exceeded substantially all of the corporate goals, allowing for an above target payout of 60% of annual salary.

-For 2016 performance, the Committee has determined that Mr. Smith's potential incentive bonus will range from 0% to 100% with a target of 50% of his base salary depending on TriCo's achievement of budgeted corporate performance goals, acquisition strategy, personal leadership traits and other items such as results of examinations and audits.
+For 2017 performance, the Committee has determined that Mr. Smith's potential incentive bonus will range from 0% to 100% with a target of 50% of his base salary depending on TriCo's achievement of budgeted corporate performance goals, acquisition strategy, personal leadership traits and other items such as results of examinations and audits.